HOW AN AUSTIN TRUCK ACCIDENT LAWYER CAN HELP YOU WITH YOUR CLAIM

 - Broken bones

 - Cuts and lacerations

 These types of injuries can affect a person’s life forever.
 They may never be able to work again due to paralysis, or they may suffer cognitive decline due to a brain injury.
-Some victims may require years of therapeutic rehabilitation before they recover from their injuries.
+Some truck accident victims may require years of therapeutic rehabilitation before they recover from their injuries.
 Many victims will also require daily care from a nurse or other medical professional.
 In the worst instances, trucking accidents can even end the victim’s life.

-Truck accident victims may be able to recover the following types of damages in a trucking accident claim:
+Victims of truck accidents may be able to recover the following types of damages in a trucking accident claim:

 - Pain and suffering